Generic Name: amphetamine sulfate

 AMPHETAMINES HAVE A HIGH POTENTIAL FOR ABUSE.
 ADMINISTRATION OF AMPHETAMINES FOR PROLONGED PERIODS OF TIME MAY LEAD TO DRUG DEPENDENCE AND MUST BE AVOIDED.
 PARTICULAR ATTENTION SHOULD BE PAID TO THE POSSIBILITY OF SUBJECTS OBTAINING AMPHETAMINES FOR NON-THERAPEUTIC USE OR DISTRIBUTION TO OTHERS, AND THE DRUGS SHOULD BE PRESCRIBED OR DISPENSED SPARINGLY.

 MISUSE OF AMPHETAMINE MAY CAUSE SUDDEN DEATH AND SERIOUS CARDIOVASCULAR ADVERSE EVENTS.

 Amphetamine Tablets Description

-Each tablet, for oral administration contains 5 mg or 10 mg of amphetamine sulfate.
-Each tablet also contains the following inactive ingredients: crospovidone, silicified microcrystalline cellulose and stearic acid.
-The 10 mg tablet also contains FD&C Blue #1.
+Each tablet, for oral administration contains 5 mg or 10 mg of amphetamine sulfate, USP.
+Each tablet also contains the following inactive ingredients: colloidal silicon dioxide, crospovidone, microcrystalline cellulose, stearic acid, and talc.
+The 10 mg tablet also contains FD&C Blue #1 aluminum lake.